 As the use of cosmetics increased, cold creams were also promoted as a way to help remove face powder, lipstick, rouge, foundation and other make-up.

-Cold creams formed the basis of early beauty regimes like those developed by Pond’s, Elizabeth Arden, Helena Rubinstein and others.
-By establishing a daily regime, cosmetic companies hoped they would increase the usage of their creams and widen consumer consumption to entire product lines.
+Cold creams formed the basis of early beauty regimes developed by Pond’s, Elizabeth Arden, Helena Rubinstein and others.
+By establishing a daily regime, cosmetic companies hoped they could increase the usage of their creams and widen consumer consumption to entire product lines.

 Applying cold cream before sleep to remove the dirt, grime, and cosmetics of the day became a habit for many women.
 It cleansed the skin and, if not removed with soap and water, left a thin film with moisturising properties.
 If it was doing something else while you slept, so much the better; one wonders, for example, how many women discovered that leaving it liberally on their face when they retired, helped them avoid the ‘ministrations’ of their husbands, enabling them to get a night of uninterrupted sleep.

 Since the cream will appear greasy even after an application of cold cream is wiped off with a soft towel, it is best for the sake of one’s friends to apply it at night, although husbands have been know to object to the procedure.